Desktop vs on-site equipment appraisal: which do you need?

 When on-site is worth it

-• The file will be reviewed hard: litigation, the IRS, a contested matter or a large credit.
+- The report will be reviewed hard: litigation, the IRS, a contested matter or a large credit.

 When desktop fits